 For the baby hat I used 1 skein each of Bernat Roving in Rice Paper, Putty, Squashed, Rose Quartz, and Low Tide.
 (If you’ve done the blanket, you’ll have plenty of the color, you’ll just need one Rice Paper.)

 So now let’s talk about this little hat.
 I based the measurements off of a standard 6-month-old head.
 (14 inches circumference.)

 I started with the band using a back loop only, half double crochet slip stitch.
 If you haven’t learned that yet, here is a video clip:

-The hat is worked in a spiral after you join the band with a tapestry needle and make an initial row of mesh stitch, (a mesh stitch is alternating SC, CH, Skip over one chain, SC, repeat.
+The crochet even berry stitch baby hat is worked in a spiral after you join the band with a tapestry needle and make an initial row of mesh stitch, (a mesh stitch is alternating SC, CH, Skip over one chain, SC, repeat.
 And on the next row, you always work your SC into a SC and a CH over the chain space.)

-(If you are just here for the hat and have not made the blanket, you’ll want to learn the even berry stitch explained here.)
+(If you are just here for the hat and have not made the blanket, you’ll want to learn the berry stitch, watch clip below.)

 Now before you get started, you do need to know what the back of this cute little hat looks like, and you’ll be using your tapestry needle to help get the rows at the joining part more even because they are worked in a spiral.
 Leave the tails a little long of the color sections and you can use it strategically!
 This is why I love yarn and crochet.
 It’s pretty forgiving and really you can make it look better if your stitches didn’t quite work out.